AvolitesLtd/TitanManual/docs/titan-basics.md

 For best usability, your PC should have a touch screen.
 If not you can use the mouse to select touch buttons.

+### T3 / Titan Mobile

-**T3 / Titan Mobile:** Having installed the Titan PC Suite software, connect the USB cable for the panel (older Titan Mobile panels have two USB connectors -- you only need to connect port A, nearest the DC socket).
+Having installed the Titan PC Suite software, connect the USB cable for the panel (older Titan Mobile panels have two USB connectors -- you only need to connect port A, nearest the DC socket).
 If your PC asks you for drivers, select 'Install the Software Automatically'.
 If you have